tfdori/test/README.md

-It is just a test repository.
+It's just a test repository.